Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/axialunar-ledger.md

 The AXIALunar application allows you to manage AXIALunar's native asset, the LUNAR token.
 It supports most of the available transaction types of the network (a notable exception is the "Batch" transaction from the Utility pallet).

-If you have trouble using Ledger or following the directions below, you can try searching for your issue on the [AXIASolar Knowledge Base](https://support.axiacoin.network/).
+If you have trouble using Ledger or following the directions below, you can try searching for your issue on the [AXIA Knowledge Base](https://support.AXIA.network/).

-> Please check out our [intro to Ledger video on Youtube for more information](https://www.youtube.com/watch?v=p24yOcLLFmI&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=33&ab_channel=AXIASolar).
+> Please check out our [intro to Ledger video on Youtube for more information](https://www.youtube.com/watch?v=p24yOcLLFmI&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=33&ab_channel=AXIA).

 ## Requirements